LiTrans/litrans_web/content/news/dralsaleh.md

 <!--more-->

 Congratulations to Nael Alsaleh on successfully defending his PhD thesis on December 06, 2022.
-Dr. Alsaleh completed his undergraduate in Civil Engineering in 2015 and master's degree in Transportation Engineering from [Jordan University of Science and Technology]([https://www.ntu.edu.sg/Pages/home.aspx](https://www.just.edu.jo/Pages/Default.aspx).
+Dr. Alsaleh completed his undergraduate in Civil Engineering in 2015 and master's degree in Transportation Engineering from [Jordan University of Science and Technology](https://www.just.edu.jo/Pages/Default.aspx).
 In September 2019 he was admitted to the Ph.D. program at [Toronto Metropolitan University](https://www.torontomu.ca/) under teh supervision of Dr. Farooq.
 His thesis developed original research on the travel demand and sustainability issues of on-demand public transit systems.

-{{< figure src="/team/images/nael.jpg" width="80%" >}}

 ## Title: